 FILING DEADLINE--Kuznicki Law PLLC Announces Class Action on Behalf of Shareholders of NeoGenomics, Inc. - NEO

-/EIN News/ -- CEDARHURST, N.Y., Dec.
-21, 2022 (GLOBE NEWSWIRE) -- The securities litigation law firm of Kuznicki Law PLLC issues this alert to shareholders of NeoGenomics, Inc. (NasdaqCM: NEO), if they purchased the Company’s securities between February 27, 2020 and April 26, 2022, inclusive (the “Class Period”).
+CEDARHURST, N.Y., Dec.
+21, 2022 (GLOBE NEWSWIRE) -- The securities litigation law firm of Kuznicki Law PLLC issues this alert to shareholders of NeoGenomics, Inc. NEO, if they purchased the Company's securities between February 27, 2020 and April 26, 2022, inclusive (the "Class Period").
 Shareholders have until February 6, 2023 to file lead plaintiff applications in the securities class action lawsuit.

 Shareholders are encouraged to contact us at https://kclasslaw.com/cases/securities/nasdaqcm-neo/, by calling toll-free at 1-833-835-1495 or by email (dk@kclasslaw.com).